miroR/uncenz/README.md

 realized some day...)

 BROKEN-START
+( Pls also note that the script in the repo: hhmmss2sec is a recent try in this direction)

 This first phase gets you files such as Screen_150131_0232_XXX.mkv and dump_150131_0232_XXX.pcap if uncenz naming is used (where XXX is the first three letters of your hostname).